Abdo-Abuharrus211/Project-Serpentine-Tug-MD2Excel/README.md

 5. We need to preserve all white space, punctuation and other string formatting preexisting in the text, for the LLM to understand the data.
-6. The formatting of content within cells is irrelevant and has no effect on the quality of the input for the LLM, and therefore the content can be <br> inserted as is into its designated cell without formatting, provided it's not over the limit.
+6. The formatting of content within cells is irrelevant and has no effect on the quality of the input for the LLM, and therefore the content can be inserted as is into its designated cell without formatting, provided it's not over the limit.

 ## Remarks